antleaf/doapr/webroot/content/repositories/peerj_preprints.md

 withdrawal_authorisation: Platform
 withdrawal_policy: 'Yes'
 integrations:
-- :service: crossref
+- service: crossref
-  :feature: indexing
+  feature: indexing
-  :description:
+  description:
-- :service: google_scholar
+- service: google_scholar
-  :feature: indexing
+  feature: indexing
-  :description:
+  description:
-- :service: reasearcher_app
+- service: reasearcher_app
-  :feature: indexing
+  feature: indexing
-  :description:
+  description:
 features:
-- :feature: search_engine
+- feature: search_engine
-  :description: Simple Search or by filters (subject or date of deposit)
+  description: Simple Search or by filters (subject or date of deposit)
-- :feature: usage_metrics
+- feature: usage_metrics
-  :description: Downloads, Views and Visitors are visible to everyone
+  description: Downloads, Views and Visitors are visible to everyone
-- :feature: revision
+- feature: revision
-  :description: As the preprints are then posted in the publisher's journals, the
+  description: As the preprints are then posted in the publisher's journals, the peer
-    peer review is done by the platform
+    review is done by the platform
-- :feature: commenting
+- feature: commenting
-  :description: Commenting (including annotation plug-ins)
+  description: Commenting (including annotation plug-ins)
-- :feature: revision_follow_up
+- feature: revision_follow_up
-  :description: You can follow all the process of revision on the platform
+  description: You can follow all the process of revision on the platform
-- :feature: comms_social_networking
+- feature: comms_social_networking
-  :description: 'Sharing via social media (Twitter, Facebook and mail)      https://peerj.com/'
+  description: 'Sharing via social media (Twitter, Facebook and mail)      https://peerj.com/'
 ---